Commercial Growth

 • Align ICP, messaging, and target account segmentation (and what “good” looks like)

-• Build pre/during/post event operating rhythm (including partner co-marketing)
+• Build pre/during/post event execution cadence (including partner co-marketing)

 • Define funnel stage definitions and follow-up SLAs to protect speed and quality